 A vehicle identification number (VIN) is a kind of serial number.
 A serial number is also called a unique item identifier (UII).
 Now, think of the licence plate as a kind of asset tag.
-An asset tag is also called unique identification number (UIN).
+An asset tag is also called a unique identification number (UIN).
 Linked together, these strategies constitute a uniform identification system (UIS) for marking personal property.

 UINs are supposed to be unique.